This keto wonton soup is so good that you won’t even miss the wontons. Before you know it, you will only be craving this easy peasy wonton-less soup.

 - 2 cups water

-- 2 tbsp coconut aminos or gluten free soy sauce
+- 2 tablespoons coconut aminos or gluten free soy sauce

 - 5 large cremini mushrooms, thinly sliced